by Luke Andrews, Grade 11, Cornwall Hill College, South Africa

 The design goal was achieved.
 The prototype was able to calculate the position and orientation of the robot on the surface, in real-time, using data obtained from two optical mice, and adjust this information based on observations from the distance sensors.

-The following improvements will be tested in future prototypes:
+The following improvements will be tested: